Chapter 7: How Literacy Affects the Settlement of Immigrant Women

 - Do you think that a biliteracy language approach would lead to success?
 What do you think would be the challenges of implementing this methodology in ESL literacy classes?

-The following stories have been taken from the Centre for Canadian Language Benchmarks (CCLB) publication, ESL for ALL (CCLB, 2022).
-The stories are real and are representative of many immigrant women with LFLL who struggle with literacy and English-language skills.
+The following stories are based on those in the Centre for Canadian Language Benchmarks (CCLB) publication, ESL for ALL (CCLB, 2022).
+The stories are representative of many immigrant women with LFLL who struggle with literacy and English-language skills.

 Choose one of the stories below of immigrant women with LFLL.
 Based on the programs, strategies, learning challenges, and needs presented in this chapter, answer the following questions: